-- A. August 15-Faculty member sends letter to Dean requesting promotion (with a copy to the APT Chair). - B. September 15-Dean meets with APT Chair and faculty to discuss upcoming review.
-Faculty given promotion binder at the meeting. - C. January 15-APT Committee receives completed file. - D. March 1-APT Committee makes a recommendation to the Dean (copy to faculty member). - E. March 15-Dean notifies faculty member of Dean's recommendation. - F. Dean forwards recommendation to appropriate bodies by the date determined by Provost for that year.

-II.
-Promotion to Associate Professor and Professor (Term, Probationary, and Tenured faculty), includes Tenure:

-- A. January 15-Dean's office sends a call for promotion-review the personnel document and external reviewers process criteria. - B. February 1-Candidate notifies Dean of the intent to apply for promotion (with a copy to the APT Chair and Associate Deans). - C. February 8-Dean's office confirms the receipt of the intent for apply-email should include links for personnel document and the criteria of selecting external reviewers. - D. February 28-APT Chair, HR coordinator and Dean meet with faculty to review tenure/promotion process. - E. April 1-Faculty member submits 5 names of potential external reviewers to APT Committee.
-APT Committee will select 3 reviewers from the list. - F. April 15-APT Committee forwards the list and the recommendation of 3 names of external reviewers to the Dean. - G. April 30-The Dean's office contacts the external reviewers. - H. June 1-Faculty member submits review materials for external review to Dean's office. - I. September 1-APT committee receives letters from external reviewers. - J. October 1-APT Committee provides written analysis of external review to tenure file. - K. October 15-Faculty member being reviewed has an opportunity to make a response. - L. October 15-Faculty member submits tenure/promotion file to Dean's office - M. November 15-Eligible faculty (per By-laws) vote by ballot.
+- A. August 15-Faculty member sends letter to Dean requesting promotion (with a copy to the chair of APT Committee). - B. September 15-Dean meets with the chair of APT Committee and faculty member to discuss upcoming review.
+Faculty member given promotion binder at the meeting. - C. January 15-APT Committee receives completed file. - D. March 1-APT Committee makes a recommendation to the Dean (copy to faculty member). - E. March 15-Dean notifies faculty member of Dean's recommendation. - F. Dean forwards recommendation to appropriate bodies by the date determined by Provost for that year. - II.
+Promotion to Associate Professor and Professor (Term, Probationary, and Tenured faculty), includes Tenure: - A. January 15-Dean's office sends a call for promotion-review the personnel document and external reviewers process criteria. - B. February 1-Candidate notifies Dean of the intent to apply for promotion (with a copy to the chair of the APT Committee and Associate Deans). - C. February 8-Dean's office confirms the receipt of the intent to apply-email should include links for personnel document and the criteria of selecting external reviewers. - D. February 28-The chair of APT Committee, HR coordinator, and Dean meet with faculty to review tenure/promotion process. - E. April 1-Faculty member submits five (5) names of potential external reviewers to APT Committee.
+APT Committee will select three (3) reviewers from the list. - F. April 15-APT Committee forwards the list and the recommendation of three (3) names of external reviewers to the Dean. - G. April 30-The Dean's office contacts the external reviewers. - H. June 1-Faculty member submits review materials for external review to Dean's office. - I. September 1-APT Committee receives letters from external reviewers. - J. October 1-APT Committee provides written analysis of external review to tenure file. - K. October 15-Faculty member being reviewed has an opportunity to make a response. - L. October 15-Faculty member submits tenure/promotion file to Dean's office. - M. November 15-Eligible faculty (per by-laws) vote by ballot.
 APT Committee makes a recommendation in writing to Dean (copy to faculty member). - N. December 1-Dean prepares a recommendation and will notify the faculty member in writing and forwards the recommendation to appropriate bodies.